Riley has the ideal life. He is a rat who was born happy and was always happy, even when he was asleep.

 This is a delightful picture book that explores the world of mermaids and how their adapt and reuse the rubbish from the human world.
 The illustrations are stunning and very funny.
 It is a longer story and I would recommend it for 4yrs and up.
 Book Details: Author: Natalie Jane Prior Illustrator: Cheryl Orsini Publisher: ABC Books Publication Date: September 2007 ISBN: 9780733320149

-Today was V for Volcano Day at our house.The idea came when James was watching a cartoon where a boy entered a science competition with a model volcano and of course he wanted to build one too.So here is what we did...
+Today was V for Volcano Day at our house.The idea came when my son was watching a cartoon where a boy entered a science competition with a model volcano and of course he wanted to build one too.So here is what we did...

 We made a volcano from a toilet roll and covered it with some very old play-doh to make it look a little more like a mountain.
 We then added three teaspoons of Bi-Carb Soda and a few drops of red food colouring.The best part was pouring in the vinegar and watching it erupt.

-Crafting was next with some colouring in of volcano pictures and we also made a volcano collage, which involved glue, which is what crafting is all about according to James.
+Crafting was next with some colouring in of volcano pictures and we also made a volcano collage, which involved glue, which is what crafting is all about isn't it.

-To help James recognise the letter V he also played a few letter games on the computer via a fantastic website called zoodles.com.
-The game helped to develop letter recognition and some words that start with the letter V. This is a free website that recommends age appropriate computer games.
-A big thank you to my friend Frank for recommending this site!
+To help him recognise the letter V he also played a few letter games on the computer.
+The games helped to develop letter recognition and some words that start with the letter V.

 Our volcano theme then moved to the kitchen where we made volcano cakes the afternoon’s play date (upside down chocolate muffins with chocolate icing and red icing for the lava) Yum!